 - Week 2 – Cut out carbs and starches & started The Wild Rose Cleanse

-- Week 3 – Added Bulletproof coffee, vitamins and mineral additives and drinking minimum of one litre of water daily.
+- Week 3 – Added Bulletproof coffee, vitamins and mineral additives and trying to drink one liter of water daily

-- Week 4 – Eating only eating animal protein only (meat, eggs, cheese), bullet-proof coffee and added almond milk for my morning coffee
+- Week 4 – Eating only animal protein (meat, eggs, cheese), bullet-proof coffee and added almond milk for my morning coffee

 So, in a nutshell, my diet consists primarily of: